ftsrg-bta/lab-ethereum/guide/guide.md

 ### Layout of source files

 An example Solidity smart contract (implementing a simple bank) can be seen below.
-Source files start with a `pragma` statement describing the _compiler version_ to use.
+Source files start with a [_pragma_](https://solidity.readthedocs.io/en/v0.5.0/layout-of-source-files.html#pragmas) statement describing the _compiler version_ to use.
 A source file can then define multiple _contracts_.
 The example below has a single contract named `SimpleBank`.

 At a first glance, smart contracts are similar to simple classes in object-oriented programming.
 Contracts can define
-- _state variables_ which define the data stored on the blockchain and
+- [_state variables_](https://solidity.readthedocs.io/en/v0.5.0/structure-of-a-contract.html#state-variables), which define the data stored on the blockchain and
-- _functions_ that can manipulate the data and interact with other accounts.
+- [_functions_](https://solidity.readthedocs.io/en/v0.5.0/structure-of-a-contract.html#functions) that can manipulate the data and interact with other accounts.

-It is also possible to _import_ other contracts from other source files and Solidity also supports _inheritance_ between contracts.
+It is also possible to [_import_](https://solidity.readthedocs.io/en/v0.5.0/layout-of-source-files.html#importing-other-source-files) other contracts from other source files and Solidity also supports [_inheritance_](https://solidity.readthedocs.io/en/v0.5.0/contracts.html#inheritance) between contracts.

 ```
 pragma solidity ^0.5.0;